aditya1601/car-behavioral-cloning/README.md

 ### Image Sizing

 - the images are cropped so that the model won’t be trained with the sky and the car front parts
-- the images are resized to 66x200 (3 YUV channels) as per NVIDIA model
+- the images are resized to 160x320 (3 YUV channels).
 - the images are normalized (image data divided by 127.5 and subtracted 1.0).
 As stated in the Model Architecture section, this is to avoid saturation and make gradients work better)